All Episodes

 It always has and it always will.

-Because when money is kept in the hands of you and me, and business decision makers, the rich, that money is going to be put to work in the private economy.
+Because when money is kept in the hands of you and me and business decision makers, the rich, that money is going to be put to work in the private economy.

-Money doesn't money is not stagnant.
+Money is not stagnant.

 It doesn't sit there and it's not buried in the mattresses.